 Here is an overview of the withdrawal timeline.
-However, your case may be a bit different.
-You should know that every individual is different and so is the effect of a drug on their body.
+However, each case may be a bit different.
+Every individual is different and so is the effect of a drug on their body.

 Phase I: It usually starts 6-8 hours after the last dose.
-This is when the typical symptoms begin to bother you.
+This is when the typical symptoms begin to bother a patient.
 They include sleep problems and increased anxiety.

 Phase II: Typically, it starts after a day of discontinuation and may last up to 4 days.
 Rebound insomnia and anxiety reach their pinnacle during this phase.
 Other symptoms may include a racing heartbeat, fast breathing, and nausea.

-Phase III: The symptoms continue bothering you for the next two weeks.
+Phase III: The symptoms continue bothering one for the next two weeks.
 Then, they begin to wither.

 Phase IV: It may last for months.
-In fact, your doctor may prescribe some other medications to control the symptoms.
+In fact, a doctor may prescribe some other medications to control the symptoms.

 Factors That Determine Severity Of Benzodiazepine Withdrawal Symptoms

-In addition to the individual body characteristics, various other factors also impact how severe symptoms you will develop.
+In addition to the individual body characteristics, various other factors also impact how severe symptoms one will develop.
 They may include:

-- The amount you have taken: Higher the doses, more severe will be the symptoms.
+- The amount taken: Higher the doses, more severe will be the symptoms.

 - Duration of the Benzo therapy: The severity is proportional to the length of the therapy.